Tuttotorna/MATHEMATICS-WITHOUT-REPRESENTATION/README.md

 # MATHEMATICS-WITHOUT-REPRESENTATION

-Representation-Free Residue as an Operational Invariance Metric.
+**Representation-Free Residue as an Operational Invariance Metric**

 Most mathematics relies on specific encodings: